- Irritable Bowel Syndrome

 Polycystic ovary syndrome (PCOS)

-Unfortunately more and more teenagers are being diagnosed with PCOS.
-The condition is characterised by irregular period, high blood pressure and high cholesterol and weight gain.
+Unfortunately more and more women and especially teenagers are being diagnosed with PCOS.
+The condition is characterised by irregular periods, abnormal hormones levels including high insulin.
+The consequences can be similar to a metabolic disorder such as high blood pressure and cholesterol and insulin resistance and weight gain.
 Dietetic advice can improve symptoms and prevent the side effects of the condition.
+Fortunately we know that stabilising blood sugar levels and avoiding spikes along with a healthy diet and exercise have a very positive effect in the control of the condition.

-Though acne is an inflammation of the skin and many people will target it externally, much of the root cause is internal and can be linked to the diet.
+Though skin conditions appear to be external including acne which appears to be an inflammation of the skin and many people will target it externally, much of the root cause is internal, linked to the gut and can be linked to the diet.

 Fatigue and lethargy